California Nevada Oregon

 Driving through the Temblor Range.

-Valley of Fire State Park in Nevada is open from sunrise to sunset, and we definitely got our money’s worth: we entered the park just as the sun was rising and didn’t leave until the light was fading from the sky!
-The park is small, but it’s chock full of interesting sights.
-We saw 4000-year-old petroglyphs, slot canyons, mountain goats, caves, and rock formations of shapes and colors beyond our imagination!
-We enjoyed several short hikes and found photogenic scenes all around.
-The Fire Wave rock formation is probably the most popular sight in the park, and for good reason — its alternating red and white stripes create beautiful curving contour lines.
+We enjoyed several short hikes and found photogenic scenes everywhere we looked.
+The Fire Wave rock formation is probably the most popular sight in the park, and for good reason — its alternating red and white stripes create beautiful curving contour lines that look almost painted on.
 Most people reach the Fire Wave by hiking from a busy parking lot along a well-traveled trail through wide open terrain.
-We were glad we found a way from the less-well-known but far more beautiful Pastel Canyon trail, which took us through a pink-hued slot canyon to an easily traversed rocky slope.
-We enjoyed the view as the sun went down, then headed back to the van to find a campsite.
+We were glad we found a different approach from the less-well-known but far more beautiful Pastel Canyon trail, which took us through a pink-hued slot canyon to an easily traversed rocky slope.
+Getting to see the Fire Wave while also experiencing the slot canyon felt like a bonus level in a video game.
+We enjoyed the view as the sun went down, then headed back to the van to find a campsite, tired but thoroughly satisfied.

 - Valley of Fire State Park